dagda1/blog/source/_posts/2011-11-13-backbone-js---lessons-learned.markdown

 Part of my reason for warming to backbone is that it brings conformity and organisation to my JavaScript/Coffeescript.
 It is all too easy for traditional browser based javascript to descend into a sea of DOM event handlers.
 Wherever possible, I have my views respond to backbone model or collection events.
 On line 9 of the above gist, I am adding an event handler to the **reset** event which is fired whenever a backbone collection is replaced with a bulk insert.
 On line 10 we are calling the built in **fetch** method of the backbone collection to retrieve the data from the remote server.
 When the data returns successfully from the remote server, the *reset* event is fired and we have bound the render event as a callback to this event on line 16.
 You can subscribe to events that are fired whenever elements are added or removed from a collection or when an individual model's attributes change and you should get accustomed to all of these behaviours.
 Retrieving the data from the remote server brings me to gotcha 3 and in effect the render method:

 ### Gotcha 3 - SRP - Keep Your Views Skinny
 It is all to easy to end up with bloated views that do way to much and my first few attempts at backbone suffered from this.
-I've seen code that make calls to the remote server in the view and this is wrong, let the collection/model do the remote call and subscribe to an appropriate event.
+I've seen code that make calls to the remote server in the view and this is wrong.
+Let the collection/model do the remote call and subscribe to an appropriate backbone collection/model event.
 Below is the listing of the BusinessUnits object:
 {%gist 1365331 %}
 As this is javascript (coffeescript really) we can override any of the built in backbone collection methods like I am doing with the url method on line 6 but you can if required override **fetch** or **parse** methods for tighter control.

 It is worth noting that the render method creates further subviews to attach to the parent view's element.
-When refactoring backbone code, you tend to split your views up into finer detail to further inforce SRP.
+When refactoring backbone code, you tend to split your views up into finer detail or subviews to further inforce SRP.

 The inner workings of the render method brings me to my last and most troublesome gotcha.